CeddyG/clara-page-builder/README.md

 # clara-page-builder
-Page builer using bootstrap for Clara
+Page builer using bootstrap for Clara.